As you’re probably already aware, It’s hard to find ways to get coaching clients never mind becoming a fully booked coach.

 But if I get an email ‘Hi Tim, I was reading your excellent post on then you immediately intrigue my massive ego in your clutches and have my attention. self development books for life coaches

 8. Hit Quora and Reddit (free)

-I love Quora and Rediitt, a little bit too much (in the former case) and can get lost on there for way too long on occasions.
+I love Quora and Reddit, a little bit too much (in the former case), and can get lost on there for way too long on occasion.